Skip to Content

 Trailer Sway and Safety

-Trailer sway is a dangerous phenomenon that occurs when a trailer begins to oscillate or fishtail.
-Sway is usually a result of crosswinds, sudden lane changes, or insufficient weight distribution.
-Sway can lead to loss of control and potential accidents.
-It’s incredibly dangerous.
+Trailer sway is when a trailer begins to oscillate or fishtail while you’re driving.
+Sway usually occurs due to poor weight distribution, crosswinds, or a sudden lane change.
+Sway can cause you to lose control and can cause an accident.
+It is incredibly dangerous.

 Thanks to their hitch placement and design, 5th wheels are less prone to sway.
-This is because the hitch is positioned directly over the tow vehicle’s rear axle.
-This hitch placement provides better weight distribution and increased stability.
-This configuration also results in a lower likelihood of rollovers.
+This is because the hitch is positioned over the tow vehicle’s rear axle.
+This hitch placement improves weight distribution and increases trailer stability.
+This reduces the likelihood of rollovers.

-Travel trailers can be more susceptible to sway.
-This poses a safety risk.
-Due to the ball hitch position at the rear of the tow vehicle, travel trailers are more likely to experience uneven weight distribution.
-This makes them more prone to sway under certain conditions.
-Particularly during a sudden swerve or lane change or in windy conditions.
+Travel trailers are more susceptible to sway.
+Due to the ball hitch location, travel trailers are more likely to experience uneven weight distribution.
+This makes them more prone to sway during a sudden swerve or lane change or in windy conditions.

-Winner: 5th wheels are safer to tow than travel trailers because they are less susceptible to sway.
+Winner: 5th wheels are safer to tow than travel trailers because they are less likely to sway.

 Living Space